Kamal-trails/swathibotique/DEPLOYMENT.md

-# 🚀 JAANU BOUTIQUE - Deployment Guide
+# 🚀 Swathi Botique - Deployment Guide

 ## 📋 Overview
-This guide covers deploying the JAANU BOUTIQUE React SPA to various hosting platforms with proper SPA routing support.
+This guide covers deploying the Swathi Botique React SPA to various hosting platforms with proper SPA routing support.

 ## 🔧 SPA Routing Fix
 The project includes configurations to fix the common "SPA Refresh 404" problem where direct URL access or page refresh results in 404 errors.